 Employing Traditional Opening Styles

 Some writers are influenced by the formal structures of folktales in their own works, lending a folklore character to them.
 One example is Dima Sahwil’s 2006-published tale Al-Amīr wal-ʿAjūz al-Ḥakīm (The Prince and the Wise Old Man).
 Although the story is not directly inspired by folktales, the writer seeks to imitate their familiar narrative stylings, thus suggesting oral narration and summoning up the past for the reader.
-For example: “Once upon a time, in the ancient times of long ago [Kān yā mā kān, fī sālif al-ʿasr wal-zamān], there a greedy prince gulped down all kinds of food, leaving no room in his stomach.”
-(Sahwil?).
+For example, “Once upon a time, in the ancient times of long ago [Kān yā mā kān, fī sālif al-ʿasr wal-zamān], there a greedy prince gulped down all kinds of food, leaving no room in his stomach” (Sahwil?).
 The beginning of Sonya Nimr’s 2011-published tale “Mukhtār Abu Dunayn Kibār” (2011) also mimics the familiar opening of folk tales: “Once upon a time, at a certain time [Kān yā mā kān wa-fī zaman min al-azmān], there was a boy named Mukhtar.
 He was intelligent, active, and full of ideas.
 He was kind, gentle, artistic, and talented with music and melody” (Mukhtār?).
 In similar vein, Muhammad Bidarna’s 1997-published “Aḥmad al-Ṣaghīr” (Little Ahmad) begins in traditional style: “Oh honored gentlemen, oh woken ones and sleeping ones, after greetings and wishes for your tranquility [Yā sāda yā kirām, yā ṣuḥā yā niyām, baʿd al-taḥayya wal-salām] being carried on the wings of doves, I tell you the story of a brown-skinned child named Ahmad” (Aḥmad?).

 Deploying Repetition in Tales for Children

 Most writers used repetition as a technique in their stories in this period.
 The use of repetition in children’s stories in our corpus ranges from simple repetition — the most common being the simple reiteration of a word or phrase — to other, more complex forms.
 Repetition is a rhythmic element that suggests the importance of the words’ or phrases’ connotations.
-Repetition can play a highly expressive role in stories suggests the persistent governance of the idea expressed in it of the writer’s thought.
+Repetition can play a highly expressive role in stories, which suggests the persistent governance of the idea expressed in it of the writer’s thought.
 In contemporary literary texts, repetition has both enhanced and degraded the aesthetic value of creative work.
 It possesses the same expressive potential as any other feature of literary texts, such as semantics, imagery, and so on.
 Maryam Hamad uses repetition in her 2011-published story “Bābunj wa-Zaʿtar wa-Marmiya” (Chamomile, and Thyme and Sage):

-She is there in the meadow [al-maraj], and the meadow [al-maraj] is far, far away [baʿīd baʿīd]... and the road is rough and dangerous and surrounded by thorns, so who dares go there?
-The grandmother returns, saying over and over: “Chamomile and thyme and sage, chamomile and thyme and sage, chamomile and thyme and sage [bābunj wa-zaʿtar, wa-marmiya bābunj wa-zaʿtar wa-marmiya, bābunj wa-zaʿtar wa-marmiya]”
+She is there in the meadow [al-maraj], and the meadow [al-maraj] is far, far away [baʿīd baʿīd] … and the road is rough and dangerous and surrounded by thorns, so who dares go there?
+The grandmother returns, saying over and over: “Chamomile and thyme and sage, chamomile and thyme and sage, chamomile and thyme and sage [bābunj wa-zaʿtar, wa-marmiya bābunj wa-zaʿtar wa-marmiya, bābunj wa-zaʿtar wa-marmiya].”

 (Bābunj?)

 The repetition here lends a rhythmic dimension to the text, as the reiteration of words constructs tuneful and expressive constructs that form an impression of the general scenario and crystallize the ideas within it.
 It achieves cohesion between the sentences and conveys the larger-than-life picture that the writer seeks to convey about the grandmother’s obsession with eating these herbs.
 Repetition serves both the meaning and the artistic structure, imbuing it with a particularly resonant elegance.
 Elsewhere, Bidarna uses repetition of numbers in “Aḥmad al-Ṣaghīr”: